 You’ll find some solid water park fare here like foot-long pretzel dogs (OK, this can be considered well-above-standard-fare), but you’ll also find some island-style twists on family favorites.

 Island BBQ Chicken Pizza – Another 12” of flatbread goodness but make it island style.
-I’m a huge fan of anything infused with mango, so the mango BBQ sauce drizzled on top of the diced chicken was perfection.
+I’m a huge fan of anything infused with mango, so the mango BBQ sauce drizzled on top of the pulled chicken was perfection.
 And you honestly can’t go wrong with red onions and gouda cheese.

 Jerk Shrimp Mac & Cheese Combo – All I can say is wow.
 Wow.
 WOW.
 I’m not going to lie, I wasn’t sure a hot bowl of mac and cheese was what I needed on a steamy Florida day.
 Until I tried it and determined it was definitely what I needed.
 Pan seared shrimp tossed with pasta shells in a creamy white cheddar cheese sauce.
 Bravo!

-Check out the full menu here.
+Check out the full menu for Whakawaiwai Eats here.

 The Feasting Frog